View Details Explore Now →

 Yes, many universities offer counseling centers, mental health clinics, support groups, workshops, and crisis hotlines to support student mental health.
 These resources are often free or low-cost.

-What are the key things to look for when reviewing my student insurance policy's mental health coverage?
+What are the key things to look for when reviewing my student Insurance Policy's mental health coverage?

 Pay attention to deductibles, co-pays, co-insurance, out-of-network coverage, pre-authorization requirements, annual coverage limits, and any exclusions in the policy.